 The City of Happy Valley is seeking to withdraw from the North Clackamas Parks & Recreation District.
-If you live in the District (Happy Valley, Milwaukie and unincorporated areas of North Clackamas County) and would like to learn how this could affect you, you are invited to a community conversation.
+NCPRD held two public meetings in mid-December for people who live in the District (Happy Valley, Milwaukie and unincorporated areas of North Clackamas County) and wanted to learn how this could affect them.
+View the presentation.

 Happy Valley map